 2013 Pregame Fantasy Hockey Champion

 Every sportsbook has their rules printed regarding situations such as this.
 It behooves the bettor to learn the rules before making a wager.

-After an extended recess, the Honorable Judge Joe Gavazzi is back!
-I will be posting my College Football, NFL, and MLB Daily Top Plays to get you ahead of the spread along with articles and free games, right here, on Pregame.
+The Honorable Judge Joe Gavazzi is back to hand down some justice in the Best Bets World!
+I will be posting my College Football, NFL, and MLB Daily Top Plays to get you ahead of the spread along with articles and free games, right here, on Pregame.com

 Nice that RJ got national coverage for Pregame from the story.....